Loaded with a bunch of health benefits, having spinach in your garden is worth it.

 Conclusion

-Spinach plants are loaded with health benefits and should be included in your diet.
-You can consume or eat spinach leaves with white spots if they are just trichomes.
+Spinach plants have health benefits and should be included in your diet.
+You can eat spinach leaves with white spots if they are just trichomes.

-While growing spinach use the necessary preventive measures, to avoid the occurrence of white spots or rust.
+While growing spinach, use the necessary preventive measures to avoid white spots or rust.